int/int.github.com/_posts/2010-10-28-mtblog-to-jekyll.markdown

 Among many, [Jekyll][jekyll] is a modern and great blog-aware static generator.  github makes all [pages][pages] automatically piped through it.
-Writing and updating blog works like a charm: `vim x.md && git push`.
+Writing and updating blog works like a charm: `vim x.md && git commit -am 'update' && git push`.
 One of other interesting alternatives is [hyde][hyde], which is written in python and more feature-rich.